The release of macOS Catalina – the official name for macOS 10.15 – is almost here, and we should see it on our Macs by October 2019.

-To start, macOS Catalina allows app developers to more easily port their iPhone and iPad apps to Mac.
-Apple has introduced a new feature solely for developers known as "Project Catalyst," which allows them to seamlessly port their iOS 13 and iPadOS apps to the macOS environment.
+Apple’s macOS Catalina has been available as early beta software to app developers, allowing them port their iPhone and iPad apps to Mac more easily.
+Apple has introduced a new feature, christened "Project Catalyst," solely for this purpose, allowing them to seamlessly port their iOS 13 and iPadOS apps to the macOS environment.

-Apple's head of software, Craig Federighi, also confirmed at WWDC that macOS 10.15 Catalina is saying goodbye to iTunes and giving way to new apps: Apple Music, Apple Podcasts and Apple TV.
-Each of these new macOS Catalina apps gain enhanced features that aren't available in the existing versions running on other devices.
+Apple's head of software, Craig Federighi, also announced at WWDC that when the macOS 10.15 Catalina is finally available to the public, it will say goodbye to iTunes and give way to new apps.
+These apps include Apple Music, Apple Podcasts and Apple TV.
+Each of these macOS Catalina apps will have new and improved features that aren't available in their previous versions currently running on other devices.

-macOS 10.15 Catalina, whose public beta is now available to download, also adds into the mix Sidecar, a new built-in tool for using an iPad as a secondary display for your Mac or MacBook device.
-This feature works both wired and wirelessly.
+macOS 10.15 Catalina, whose public beta is now on hand to download, will also add into the mix Sidecar, a new built-in tool for using an iPad as a secondary display for your Mac or MacBook device.
+This feature will work both wired and wirelessly.

-Here's every major change coming to Apple's OS for Macs and MacBooks in 2019 with macOS Catalina.
+Here's every major change coming to Apple's OS for Macs and MacBooks in 2019 when we usher in macOS Catalina.